-- Top lids attached to a pack with short webbing straps or that are sewn-on a backpack on one side above the shoulder straps.
+- Top lids attached to a pack with short webbing straps or ones that are sewn on above the shoulder straps.

-- Floating top lids attached to a pack with four long webbing straps and can be used to pack extra gear that won’t fit inside a pack.
+- Floating top lids attached to a pack with four long webbing straps that can be used to pack extra gear that won’t fit inside a pack.

 Top lids sewn attached to a pack with short webbing straps or sewn-on, are typically found on lower volume day packs and backpacks under 50L-60L in volume.
 They act like a hinged hatch and prevent dust or moisture from falling through the top of the pack-bag, which is usually cinched closed with a drawstring.